There is no Enriques surface over the integers: Curves of canonical type

 Suppose now that $f:S\ra B$ is a genus-one fibration that is relatively minimal.
 Then every geometric fiber $ f^{-1}(\ba)$ is a connected curve of canonical type.
 The underlying indecomposable curves of canonical type $f^\inv_\ind(\ba)$ were classified by N\'eron \cite{Neron 1964} and Kodaira \cite{Kodaira 1963}.
 Throughout, we denote the \emph{Kodaira symbols}

 to designate the geometric fibers.
-The symbols $\I_n$, $n\geq 1$ are also called \emph{semistable} or \emph{multiplicative}, whereas $\I_n^*,\II, \ldots,\II^*$ are refered to as \emph{unstable} or \emph{additive}.
+The symbols $\I_m$, $m\geq 1$ are also called \emph{semistable} or \emph{multiplicative}, whereas $\I_n^*,\II, \ldots,\II^*$, are referred to as \emph{unstable} or \emph{additive}.
+Here $n\geq 0$.
 As customary, the symbol $\I_0$ indicates that $f^\inv_\ind(\ba)$ is an elliptic curve; we then distinguish the cases that the smooth curve is \emph{ordinary} or \emph{supersingular}.
 By abuse of terminology we say that a geometric fiber is \emph{reducible or singular} if the scheme $f^\inv_\ind(\ba)$ has the respective property.
 If this curve is singular with $f$ elliptic, or reducible with $f$ quasielliptic, or multiple, we say that the geometric fiber is \emph{degenerate}.

 The classification of geometric fibers $f^\inv(\ba)$ was extended to schematic fibers $ f^{-1}(a)$ by Szydlo \cite{Szydlo 2004}, where the situation becomes considerably more involved.
-If all irreducible components of $S_a=f^\inv(a)$ are birational to $\PP^1$, the map $\Gamma(S_\ba)\ra\Gamma(S_a)$ is a graph isomorphism respecting edge labels, and we also use the Kodaira symbols in \eqref{kodaira symbols} to designate $f^{-1}_\ind(a)=m_1C_1+\ldots+m_rC_r$, with the following modification for $r\leq 2$:
+If all irreducible components of $S_a=f^\inv(a)$ are birational to $\PP^1$, the map $\Gamma(S_\ba)\ra\Gamma(S_a)$ is a graph isomorphism respecting edge labels, and we also use the Kodaira symbols in \eqref{kodaira symbols} to designate $f^{-1}_\ind(a)=m_1C_1+\ldots+m_rC_r$.
+We need, however, the following modifications for $r\leq 2$, which play an important role in our later applications: